Inhale

 “Because no one goes that way,” she said.

-The woman seemed determined on the matter.
+The woman was determined on the matter.

 “Okay,” I said.
 The longer I stood there, the further Lily would get away from me.
 “Thank you for speaking with me.”

-I returned to the ocean road from where I had come and resumed my course, wondering if everyone on the island felt the same way about Nadeloi.
+I returned to the ocean road from where I had come and resumed my course, wondering if everyone on the island felt the same about Nadeloi.
 I would have asked other adults, but I didn’t see any.

 I left my bike with the others and walked between the buildings.
 Lily couldn’t have found a more exotic place for us.
 The air smelled sweet.
 And somehow, I felt relaxed.
 My knee had stopped hurting, and even my worries about Lily began to fade.
+She would be there somewhere.

 He left to speak with a female worker who was also dressed in black.
 They spoke in a language I didn’t understand.
 He returned and then gestured to his right with his hand.